-In 1950, President Truman established what is now known as the Nevada National Security Site (NNSS), to perform nuclear weapons testing activities.
+In 1950, President Truman established what is now known as the Nevada National Security Site (NNSS) to perform nuclear weapons testing activities.
 In support of national defense initiatives, a total of 928 atmospheric and underground nuclear weapons tests were conducted at the NNSS between 1951 and 1992, when a moratorium on nuclear testing went into effect.
 Today, the NNSS is a large, geographically-diverse research, evaluation and development complex that supports homeland security, national defense, and nuclear nonproliferation.

 As a result of historic underground nuclear testing, some of the groundwater beneath the NNSS is contaminated.
 At this time, there is no proven, cost-effective technology that removes deep, extensive contamination from complex geology.
-Therefore, the NNSS is forecasting the location, potential direction and fl ow of contaminants.
-This is accomplished through strategicallyplaced well drilling and extensive sampling which provides data for computer models.
-All this information is used to enhance and expand the monitoring network which ensures the protection.
+Therefore, the NNSS is forecasting the location, potential direction and flow of contaminants.
+This is accomplished through strategically-placed well drilling and extensive sampling which provides data for computer models.
+All this information is used to enhance and expand the monitoring network, which helps ensure the protection of the public.

 RADIOACTIVE WASTE DISPOSAL

 The low-level radioactive waste disposed at the NNSS is generated by cleanup activities at the NNSS and other U.S. Department of Energy and U.S. Department of Defense sites across the country.
 Examples of this waste include contaminated construction debris, scrap metal, soil, and equipment.
 Some of this waste includes hazardous constituents, which are regulated by the State of Nevada as delegated by the EPA.

 ENVIRONMENTAL MONITORING AND REPORTING